-Because Artix's routing functionality is implemented as an Artix plug-in, you can make any Artix application a router by adding routing rules to its contract, and by specifying configuration settings in an Artix configuration file.
+Overview Because Artix's routing functionality is implemented as an Artix plug-in, you can make any Artix application a router by adding routing rules to its contract, and by specifying configuration settings in an Artix configuration file.
 This section explains how to configure the routing plug-in, and specify the location of the router's contract.

-Setting the orb plugins list

-Artix routers must include the routing plug-in name in its orb\plugins list, for example:

-Note: You do not need to add the routing plug-in if you have defined routes in a deployment descriptor (see "Deploying a Router Using a Deployment Descriptor" on page 69).
+Setting the orb_plugins list Artix routers must include the routing plug-in name in its orb_plugins list, for example: Note: You do not need to add the routing plug-in if you have defined routes in a deployment descriptor (see "Deploying a Router Using a Deployment Descriptor" on page 67).
 Plug-ins related to bindings, and transports are not required.
 These are loaded automatically when the routing plug-in parses the contract.

-Note: The routing plug-in must always be the last plug-in listed in the orb plugins list.
+Note: The routing plug-in must always be the last plug-in listed in the orb_plugins list.

-Setting the WSDL contract

-You must configure the location of the contract, or contracts, that the router gets its routing information from.
-You can do this using the plugins:routing:wsdl\url variable.
+Setting the WSDL contract You must configure the location of the contract, or contracts, that the router gets its routing information from.
+You can do this using the plugins:routing:wsdl_url variable.
 This variable specifies the contracts that the router parses for routing rules.
-The following is a simple example:

-'''

-plugins:routing:wsdl url="../../etc/router.wsdl";

-'''

-The location of the contract is relative to the location from which the Artix router is started.

-The following example contains multiple routing contracts:

-In this example, the router expects that route1.wsdl is located in the directory that it was started in, and that route2.wsdl is located one directory level higher.

-Defining a single route in configuration

-This is the simple approach used by the routing demos (for example, routing operation based).
+The following is a simple example: plugins:routing:wsdl_url="//etc/router.wsdl"; The location of the contract is relative to the location from which the Artix router is started.
+The following example contains multiple routing contracts: plugins:routing:wsdl_url=["route1.wsdl", "/route2.wsdl", In this example, the router expects that route1.wsdl is located in the directory that it was started in, and that route2.wsdl is located one directory level higher.
+Defining a single route in configuration This is the simple approach used by the routing demos (for example, routing operation_based).
 Run the host process under a dedicated configuration scope.
-In this scope, include the routing plug-in name in the orb\plugins list, and use the plugins:routing:wsdl\url variable to specify the location the contract containing the routing rules.

-The required configuration is illustrated in Example 21, where demos.operation\based.router is the scope under which the host process runs.
+In this scope, include the routing plug-in name in the orb_plugins list, and use the plugins:routing:wsdl_url variable to specify the location the contract containing the routing rules.
+The required configuration is illustrated in Example 21, where demos.operation_based.router is the scope under which the host process runs.
+Example 21: Simple Router Configuration demos { operation_based { router { orb_plugins = ["routing"];

+orb_plugins = ["xmlfile_log_stream", "soap", "at_http"];

+#the routing plug-in implements the routing functionality